Uh, oh. Did we not answer all your DNS questions?

 If I wanted to browse domain.com,

-the .COM TLD would tell me the get the
+the .COM TLD would tell me to get

 Oh, you are correct, subdomains can only be resolved by resolving the domain first